 As precisely described by contributor for The Mary Sue Kaila Hale-Stern regarding the incredible narrative losses that occurred in the mirror universe foray (namely the death of amazing Doctor Culber, the emerge of “Ash-Voq,” and Lorca’s reveal), “it feels as though we’ve lost far more than we’ve gained.”
 Truer words were never spoken.
 Unless Discovery’s writers manage to orchestrate a disturbing use of deus ex machina, Discovery is upstream without a paddle.
 It is a position the show should have never been put in to begin with.
 That is a situation at its very best is amazingly disappointing and profoundly disheartening.

 However one chooses to interpret these events of the first season is their own, and perhaps others can more easily digest these turn of events – I cannot.
 All being fair, it is still wonderful to have new Star Trek being created.
-Though as the legendary Klingon Dahar Master Kor was commented about himself also best describes Discovery’s current condition, “I was once, if you remember, far less than you see, and far more than I have become.”
+Though as the legendary Klingon Dahar Master Kor once commented about himself also best describes Discovery’s current condition, “I was once, if you remember, far less than you see, and far more than I have become.”
 Discovery is on thin ice.

 That is my story, and I’m sticking to it.